Ericblak/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-task to display current directory contents in a long format
+task to display current directory contents, including hidden files (starting with .).
+Using the long format